C-reactive protein

 C-reactive protein (CRP) is an annular (ring-shaped) pentameric protein found in blood plasma, whose circulating concentrations rise in response to inflammation.
 It is an acute-phase protein of hepatic origin that increases following interleukin-6 secretion by macrophages and T cells.
 Its physiological role is to bind to lysophosphatidylcholine expressed on the surface of dead or dying cells (and some types of bacteria) in order to activate the complement system via C1q.

-CRP is synthesized by the liver in response to factors released by macrophages and fat cells (adipocytes).
+CRP is synthesized by the liver in response to factors released by macrophages, T cells and fat cells (adipocytes).
 It is a member of the pentraxin family of proteins.
 It is not related to C-peptide (insulin) or protein C (blood coagulation).
 C-reactive protein was the first pattern recognition receptor (PRR) to be identified.

-History
+History and etymology

 Discovered by Tillett and Francis in 1930, it was initially thought that CRP might be a pathogenic secretion since it was elevated in a variety of illnesses, including cancer.
 The later discovery of hepatic synthesis (made in the liver) demonstrated that it is a native protein.
 Initially, CRP was measured using the quellung reaction which gave a positive or a negative result.
 More precise methods nowadays use dynamic light scattering after reaction with CRP-specific antibodies.